 Catherine Kaufman is an MPA Staff Writer for Brief Policy Perspectives

 On March 27, President Trump signed a $2 trillion stimulus bill (the CARES Act)—the largest in U.S. history.
 The bill includes a provision to send a $1,200 check to every adult who makes under $75,000 a year, designed to help citizens cope with the coronavirus outbreak and dull its overall blow to the U.S. economy.
 House Democrats have also introduced a plan that would give all Americans $2,000 a month until the economy recovers.

 This direct payment method is not unheard of in American history, but it might sound more familiar as of late.
 Andrew Yang, driven by fear that a rise in automation would displace workers, spearheaded a similar concept during his 2020 Democratic presidential run: universal basic income (UBI).
 UBI is a cash allowance given to all citizens periodically.
-The universal idea is not means-tested, meaning that every citizen, regardless of wealth or other factors, would receive the same allowance and that the cash would be unconditional.
+It is not means-tested, meaning that every citizen, regardless of wealth or other factors, would receive the same allowance and that the cash would be unconditional.
 The amount varies with specific proposals, but the general idea remains the same: giving an income to everyone to solve economic and social problems.

 Though the CARES Act stimulus checks and the Democrats’ proposal do not qualify as UBI (there is an income limit on both, and the CARES checks are one-time), their respective passage and proposal seems to indicate that lawmakers may be more open to UBI or a similar concept than previously assumed.
 At the very least, the pandemic may force lawmakers to consider UBI’s pros and cons as the economy continues its downward spiral.